 “This is a great way to use up bread rolls that are slightly stale.
 Once stuffed and baked, no one would ever be able to tell whether the rolls are fresh or not!”

 1. Eerm….no greens?
-Though I DID add a sprinkle of parsley.
+Though I DID add a sprinkle of parsley on the No Washing Up Ham, Egg & Cheese Bread Bowls.
 Isn’t that enough?

 OK, so perhaps I’m being completely pig-headed by not coming up with more cons.
 I am the excitable type and can get blindsided.
 So if you’re the sensible type and can think of more “cons”, leave a comment below and I’ll update the list!